David H. Linder: Personal life

-David Hunt Linder was born in Brookline, MA on September 24, 1899.
-Early on in his life, he and his family moved to Canton, MA.
+David Hunt Linder was born in Brookline, Massachusetts, on September 24, 1899.
+Early on in his life, he and his family moved to Canton, Massachusetts.
 He spent most of childhood surrounded by science and nature, since his parents owned an observatory, a greenhouse, and gardens of many flowers and vegetables.

 In 1928, Linder married his first wife, Elinor Alberts, who was an orchidologist at Missouri Botanical Garden.

-After Elinor died in 1938, Linder sold the house in Canton, married Dorothy Flannegan, and moved to a new house in Wakefield, MA.
+After Elinor died in 1938, Linder sold the house in Canton, married Dorothy Flannegan, and moved to a new house in Wakefield, Massachusetts.

-David Hunt Linder died on November 10, 1946, at the age of 47.
+Linder died on November 10, 1946, at the age of 47.

 Education

 Linder obtained his early education at the Noble and Greenough School for Boys in Dedham, Massachusetts.

-In 1917, Linder entered Harvard College in Cambridge, MA and received his B.A. degree four years later.
+In 1917, Linder entered Harvard College in Cambridge, Massachusetts, and received his B.A. degree four years later.
 By then, he had already started learning about mycology and corresponding with Dr. William Gilson Farlow.
+During World War I, he served as a chemist in the Student Army Training Corps.

-In 1921, Linder began his graduate studies in Mycology and graduated a year later.
+In 1921, Linder began his graduate studies in mycology and graduated a year later.
 Upon receiving his M.A., Linder was awarded the Sheldon Travelling Fellowship that allowed him to explore British and Dutch Guiana, and parts of the British West Indies.
-This trip resulted in Linder’s strong passions for the tropics.
+This trip resulted in Linder's strong passions for the tropics.

 From 1922 to 1926, Linder continued his mycological studies by gaining a Ph.D. under the supervision of two prominent mycologists, Dr. Roland Thaxter and Dr. William H. Weston Jr. Upon graduation, Linder went to Liberia on the Harvard African Expedition.
 He became quite ill afterwards due to the physical strain of the expedition.

 Career

 After his return from Africa, Linder started his career as an instructor at the Henry Shaw School of Botany at George Washington University and a mycologist at the Missouri Botanical Garden.
-In 1928, Linder was promoted to Assistant Professor of Botany at the Henry Shaw School of Botany.
+In 1928, Linder was promoted to assistant professor of botany at the Henry Shaw School of Botany.

 In 1931, he returned to Harvard University and became an instructor in Cryptogamic Botany.
 He also assisted one of his mentors, Dr. Weston, at the Biological Laboratories.
 The following year, he began to work as a curator at Harvard's Farlow Herbarium.

 In 1939, Linder and his assistant, Hilda Harris, started assembling a card index of 2335 pictures of botanists and mycologists ranging from group photographs to formal portraits.

 In 1943, Linder founded Farlowia, a prestigious quarterly journal that included articles up to 100 pages, exclusively on non-vascular cryptograms, fungi, and the history of botany.